Q – What is Hypnosis?

-NLP or Neuro-Linguistic Programming is a study of how language, both verbal and non verbal, affects our nervous system.
+A – NLP or Neuro-Linguistic Programming is a study of how language, both verbal and nonverbal, affects our nervous system.
 It offers specific methods which can be applied effectively in any human interaction.
 It is used to rapidly create lasting changes.
-It can also be taught to clients to enable them to alter their life-style, and to change unwanted or undesirable habits.
+It can also be taught to clients to enable them to alter their lifestyles and change unwanted or undesirable habits.

 Q – What can I expect from a session?

-Hypnosis induces an altered state of awareness, commonly known as trance.
+A – Hypnosis induces an altered state of awareness, commonly known as trance.
 Trance is a natural state of deep relaxation and concentration.
-In trance the mind turns inwards, where it focuses on memory, thoughts, fantasy, plans, etc.
+In trance, the mind turns inwards, where it focuses on memory, thoughts, fantasy, plans, etc.

-One client described her experience as : “when we do trance work I know I’m in control of what’s happening.
+One client described her experience: “When we do trance work I know I’m in control of what’s happening.
 I’m not asleep but feel in such a very comfortable state.
 I feel in control even when I could be quite vulnerable.
 The positive changes I’ve made have had beneficial effects on my family and my colleagues”.

 You are not asleep and nothing can happen without your consent.
 You can hear everything being said and afterwards will usually remember all that has happened and will definitely remember all that you want to.
 It is not unusual for people to believe that they were not properly hypnotised because they remember “thinking” during the session, and can remember much, or all, of what happened.
 You will remember everything that you want to remember.
 If you are a bit apprehensive, and most people are at their first session, you will probably remember everything.
 Once you are used to being in hypnosis, you will often “miss” much of what has been said.
 It’s like a car journey, you will remember the journey, but don’t normally remember every lamppost you pass.
 It doesn’t really matter because your unconscious mind has heard every word!